Bone Marrow Edema in the Knee

 What is Bone Marrow Edema?

-Bone marrow edema is a condition when excess fluids in the bone marrow build up and cause swelling.
-It is often caused by a response to an injury, such as a broken bone or a bruise, or a more chronic condition such as osteoporosis.
+Bone marrow edema is a condition that occurs when excess fluids in the bone marrow build up and cause swelling.
+It is often caused in response to an injury, such as a broken bone or bruise, or a more chronic condition such as osteoporosis.
 Bone marrow edema most commonly occurs in the hips, knees and ankles.
 In this case, bone marrow edema of the knee is a main cause of localized knee and joint pain, and is only diagnosable via a Magnetic Resonance Imagining test (MRI).

-- Any type of knee bone trauma, including broken bones and bone bruises.
+- Knee bone trauma of any kind, including broken bones and bone bruises.